-In connection with the license agreement with Dana-Farber, on March 3, 2015, we entered into a Global Collaboration Agreement with TGTX to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
+In connection with our license agreement with Dana-Farber, on March 3, 2015, we entered into a collaboration agreement with TG Therapeutics ("TGTX"), which was amended and restated in June 2019, to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
 We retain the right to develop and commercialize these antibodies in solid tumors.
 Michael Weiss, Chairman of the Board of Directors of Checkpoint and Fortress' Executive Vice Chairman, Strategic Development, is also the Executive Chairman, President and Chief Executive Officer and a stockholder of TGTX.
-Under the terms of the Global Collaboration Agreement, TGTX paid us \$500,000, representing an upfront licensing fee, and we are eligible to receive substantive potential milestone payments up to an aggregate of approximately \$21.5 million for each product upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
+Under the terms of the original collaboration agreement, TGTX paid us \$0.5 million, representing an upfront licensing fee.
+Upon the signing of the amended and restated collaboration agreement in June 2019, TGTX paid us an additional \$1.0 million upfront licensing fee.
+We are eligible to receive substantive potential milestone payments for the anti-PD-L1 program of up to an aggregate of approximately \$28.6 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
+This is comprised of up to approximately \$9.4 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$19.2 million upon regulatory filings and first commercial sales in specified territories.
+We are also eligible to receive substantive potential milestone payments for the anti-GITR antibody program of up to an aggregate of approximately \$21.5 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 This is comprised of up to approximately \$7.0 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$14.5 million upon first commercial sales in specified territories.
-In addition, we are eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered high single digit percentage of net sales.
-Following the second anniversary of the effective date of the agreement, we will receive an annual license maintenance fee, which is creditable against milestone payments or royalties due to us.
-We recognized \$84,000, \$42,000 and \$590,000, respectively, for the years ended December 31, 2017, 2016 and 2015, in revenue from its collaboration agreement with TGTX in the Statements of Operations.
+In addition, we are eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales for both programs, in addition to royalty payments based on a tiered low double-digit percentage of net sales.
+We also receive an annual license maintenance fee, which is creditable against milestone payments or royalties due to us.
+TGTX also pays us for our out-of-pocket costs of material used by TGTX for their development activities.
+For the years ended December 31, 2019 and 2018, we recognized approximately \$1.6 million and \$3.0 million, respectively, in revenue related to the collaboration agreement in the Statements of Operations.